SAI990323/TALLRec/README.md

 | movie | 65.83 | 64.2  |
 | book  | 59.99 | 60.35 |

-Table 2. we show the strong generalization ability of our frameworks, the column represents the training domain while the row represents the test domain.image.png
+Table 2. we show the strong generalization ability of our frameworks, the column represents the training domain while the row represents the test domain.